 What makes Mount Baldy so dangerous?

 Is Mount Baldy really that dangerous?
-The Californian mountain has witnessed over 230 rescue missions and a tragic toll of eight fatalities in the last six years.
-Yet it is still a popular peak, a magnet that draws adventurous hikers.
+The Californian mountain has witnessed over 100 rescue missions and a tragic toll of at least seven confirmed fatalities since 2020.
+Yet it's still a popular peak, a magnet that draws adventurous hikers.
 Is there a safe way to take on the mountain?
 Or are the dangers of Mount Baldy unavoidable?

-The first month of 2023 alone has seen two fatalities, 15 rescues and the search for missing British actor on the snow-covered peak.
-One of the fatalities was Crystal Paula Gonzalez, an experienced hiker and mother of four, who was reported to have fallen at least 500 feet down an icy slope.
-Authorities continuously issued warnings, describing the conditions on the mountain at that time as extremely dangerous.
+The other confirmed fatality that month was Crystal Paula Gonzalez, an experienced hiker and mother of four, who was reported to have fallen at least 500 feet down an icy slope.

 Mount Baldy